 For starters, do you know some interesting .onion sites?

-Of course, here is a very short collection: Ahmia Search Engine, Deep Web Search Engine, Def Con Media Server, Duck Duck Go Search Engine, BBC News, Facebook, Imperial Library, OnionDir – Deep Web Link Directory, ProtonMail, secMail, The Hidden Wiki, The Pirate Bay, The Tor Project Homepage, TorLinks.
+Of course, here is a very short collection: Ahmia Search Engine, Def Con Media Server, Duck Duck Go Search Engine, BBC News, Facebook, Imperial Library, OnionDir – Deep Web Link Directory, Onion Links, ProtonMail, The Hidden Wiki, The Pirate Bay, The Tor Project Homepage, Tor Status Page, TorLinks.

 Tor did work without a problem.
 The Internet is reachable.
 Nevertheless, after a restart of TorBox, Tor doesn’t load anymore.
-It is stuck at “Bootstrapped 0%” for more than 5 minutes!
+It has been stuck at “Bootstrapped 0%” for more than 5 minutes!
 How can I fix that?

-If the Internet is reachable, but Tor is still stuck in the boot process, try to reset Tor and force a change of the permanent entry node (entry 8) in the update and reset sub-menu (main menu entry 12).
+If the Internet is reachable, but Tor is still stuck in the boot process, check with entry 16 in the update and maintenance sub-menu if the system clock is synchronized.
+Also, try to reset Tor and force a change of the permanent entry node with entry 10.

 When I boot up my TorBox, I can see the following error: “Failed to start Raise network interfaces” – what does it mean?

 Such messages, when starting or running TorBox, do not automatically mean that something is wrong.

 We try to support as many devices as possible from the first boot on — especially USB adapters, which use the device usb0.
 But if there is no USB device available, this message appears at boot time.
 It has no effect on how TorBox functions and can be ignored.

 How can I be sure that my devices are using the Tor network?